libavg/libavg/sphinxdoc/player.rst

         .. py:method:: setWindowFrame(hasWindowFrame)

-            :py:attr:`hasWindowFrame` should be set to :keyword:`True` if a non-fullscreen player should have a window frame.
-If set to :keyword:`False`, the player runs with no title bar or window frame.
+            :py:attr:`hasWindowFrame` should be set to :py:const:`True` if a non-fullscreen player should have a window frame.
+If set to :py:const:`False`, the player runs with no title bar or window frame.
 Must be called before :py:meth:`play` is called.

         .. py:method:: setWindowPos(x, y)